CJGreig/QGIS-Documentation/docs/training_manual/basic_map/symbology.rst

 -------------------------------------------------------------------------------

 To change a layer's symbology, open its :guilabel:`Layer Properties`.
-Let's begin by changing the color of the :guilabel:`ELC_campus` layer.
+Let's begin by changing the color of the :guilabel:`impervious_surfaces` layer.

 #.
-Right-click on the :guilabel:`ELC_campus` layer in the layers list.
+Right-click on the :guilabel:`impervious_surfaces` layer in the layers list.
 #.
 Select the menu item :guilabel:`Properties...` in the menu that appears.

    .. note:: By default, you can also access a layer's properties by